jcurl/Documentation/Blogs/Architecture/AgileArchitectureBreakdown.md

 suit your own projects, concentrating on a specific team implementing a specific component within a much larger project and system architecture.

+### 1.2.
+Get to Know your Users

+Knowing your users is not the same as knowing your customer.
+Every developer should strive to know why we're building this component.
+Who are the stake holders?
+How do they plan to use the component?

+Various stake holders may be the person or organization:

+* commissioning the software project;
+* that will test the software;
+* The end users that want to achieve their goals;
+* power users or beginners, and their skill levels;
+* those that will train others in the usage of the software;
+* the support team handling incoming complaints for the software;
+* etc.

+Depending on the use cases, the stake holders may be different.

+### 1.3.
+Break Down Boundaries Between Teams

+The motivation of this document is to remind every agile team that success comes from breaking down boundaries.
+Asking questions and having every one work towards a common goal is the most likely way to build success.

+This starts from the customer and stake holder discussions at every level.
+Be curious about more than just the domain problem assigned.
+Recognize that teams are not silos and that boundaries between teams must be crossed else use cases often fail at these boundaries.

+Program management should encourage communication between multiple levels.
+Where communication must be controlled, it should be encouraged, summarized and then communicated further.

 ## 2. Background and Assumptions

+Agile doesn't excuse for team structure and experts.
+Larger projects using Agile still need people of roles with the experience required to make the correct decisions, and a structured break down of the larger goals into smaller achievable goals.

 ### 2.1.
 Mock Ups and Prototypes

-Most projects I've worked in are based on products and ideas that are already on the market, and building on top of them.
+For a new product, or an existing product with new features, it might not be immediately obvious on how to implement a feature aimed for those using the product.

-On the other hand, for a new project, it is absolutely necessary to estimate the high level system design before one can start with the detailed architecture.
+I've found it is absolutely necessary to estimate the high level system design before one can start with the detailed architecture.
 It is important to first verify that most of the work in the next steps make sense.
 To do this requires:

 * Discussions with the stake holders on the use cases from their perspective
 * Understand the proposed system designs

+and for new products, there are some more fundamental questions that arise:

-* Choose the frameworks and prototype
+* Choose the frameworks and prototype (for new products)
 * Research best practices and common pitfalls

 ### 2.2.
 System Architecture

-Automotive have generally followed development guidelines, such as ISO9001, ISO26262 and ASPICE.
-These define management structure, processes and best practices.
+The System Architecture is the break down of the general requirements so that they can be allocated between the hardware requirements and the general software requirements.
+It is the interface between the hardware and the software.

-The construction of a product requires breaking down the high level to the smallest components.

-* Top level customer requirements that help define the requirements on the system
+A product requires breaking down the high level details to the smallest components.
+Important questions for embedded devices from customer requirements that help define the requirements on the system may be:

 * Storage Requirements
 * Interfaces to external devices
 * Bandwidth requirements for I/O (memory, GPU, network, etc.)
 * Performance requirements
 * Safety requirements
 * etc.

-This allows a System Architect to then separate requirements between hardware engineers and software engineers.

-Hardware generally has fixed cycles, their strictly timebound, so it's important to get these constraints well defined as early as possible.
+In embedded development, hardware generally has strictly time-bound cycles, so it's important to define the hardware constraints as early as possible.
 Identifying requirements on hardware from detailed software requirements later is expensive to correct, either as workarounds in software, or changes in hardware.
 Experience in this phase of the project can help define if the project meets its time deadlines.

+For a software engineer, the outcome is effectively the hardware on which the software is running and the constraints.

 ### 2.3.
 Software Architecture